Miss USA Noelia Voigt resigns title on mental health grounds - MyJoyOnline

-Reigning Miss USA Noelia Voigt has resigned her title, citing mental health reasons.
+Reigning Miss USA Noelia Voigt has resigned her title, citing mental health challenges.

 Ms Voigt, who won the annual competition in September, said she believed in making decisions "that feel best for you and your mental health".